Uber Investing $260 Million to Help Its Drivers Switch to Electric Cars

 Uber plans to invest $260 million (200 million British Pound Sterling) in its London drivers in order to combat pollution and drive innovation, reports Reuters.
 The ridesharing company announced its plan on Tuesday which it believes will persuade as many as 20,000 U.K.-based drivers to move into electric cars by 2021.

-The move is in preparation for London's upcoming regulations aimed at cleaning up the pollution in the city, which includes phasing out gas and diesel vehicles from the city.
+The move is in preparation for London's upcoming regulations aimed at cleaning up the pollution in the city, which includes phasing out gas and diesel vehicles.
 Uber hopes to move all of its vehicle offerings in London to electric-only by 2025, and to do that it will invest heavily in its drivers through increased reimbursement and programs aimed to enable easier access to charging infrastructure.

 In addition to the money being paid out by Uber directly, the company will also begin charging consumers a $0.20 per mile (15 pence) "clean air fee" for trips booked within London's city limits.
 Only one cent of the fee will be dedicated to funding the incentive.